Eigenstates and spectral projection for quantized baker's map: Random eigenstates of the Walsh quantized baker map

 \subsubsection{Part (ii)}

-This follows from Theorems~\ref{thm:walsh-proj} (matrix powers) and \ref{thm:walsh-lweyl} (local Weyl law) using similar methods as in Theorem~\ref{thm:rw}(ii) or \cite[Theorem 2.5(c)]{pw}, using the Hanson--Wright inequality (cf. \cite[Theorem 4.1]{ChatterjeeGalkowski}) and the quantitative convergence as in part (i) above.
-Once one establishes the inequality for some $\varepsilon_k\to0$,
+This follows from Theorems~\ref{thm:walsh-proj} (matrix powers) and \ref{thm:walsh-lweyl} (generalized Weyl law) using similar methods as in Theorem~\ref{thm:rw}(ii) or \cite[\S6.2(c)]{pw}, using the Hanson--Wright inequality (cf. \cite[Theorem 4.1]{ChatterjeeGalkowski}) and the quantitative convergence as in part (i) above.
+First one establishes the inequality for some $\varepsilon_k\to0$,